-In North America Exploration and Production we have water recycling and brackish water use programs in place.
-At Primrose and Wolf Lake (PAW) in situ oil sands, we recycle more than 98 per cent of the produced water.
+At our Primrose/Wolf Lake (PAW) thermal operations, 57 per cent of the water we use to generate steam is brackish.
 Our ongoing reduction of fresh water use is being accomplished through a long-term brackish (saline) water source development plan, including associated brackish wells, field and plant infrastructures.
-Efforts to improve fresh water use efficiency at PAW have resulted in a 40 per cent decrease of fresh water use per barrel of bitumen production since 2007.
+Efforts to improve fresh water use efficiency at PAW have resulted in a 50 per cent decrease of fresh water use per barrel of bitumen production since 2008.

 In Southeast Saskatchewan and Manitoba, we use water from a brackish aquifer for waterflooding purposes in our enhanced oil recovery (EOR) operations.

 We also treat and use brackish water at our Pelican Lake area, where we have pioneered polymerflooding for enhanced oil recovery.
 As a result of infrastructure investments made in 2013 at our Pelican Lake operation, we achieved a water recycle rate of 94.9 per cent; and our Nipisi light oil waterflood operation achieved a water recycle rate of 99.8 per cent.